jatinsharma326/Manageuser/docs/index.md

 -   placeholder: This is placeholder for the search input
 -   inputConfig: Config to set the form
 -   activeCountriesList: Array of Active countries used to assign a country to any sales agent User.

+## monthly-sales-report

+This section is visible to all the users.
+Sales Team member and remote sales team member can create/edit a MSR by selecting a product, year, month and a monthly highlight.
+Admin/ Management can only view these MSR Entries.
+Admin/Management can see all the created Entries for the selected year.
+Sales/Remote Sales Users can only see the entries created by them.

+### index.vue

+In this section MSR Entries can be created/updated.
+Admin/ Management can only view these MSR Entries.
+Admin/Management can see all the created Entries for the selected year.
+Sales/Remote Sales Users can only see the entries created by them.

+1. Component

+-   monthly-sales-report/ReportView.vue

+2. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin
+-   commonAPICallsMixin

+3. Methods

+-   getData(), setInputConfig(), formOutput(), getEditRowObject(), advanceSearch(),setSearchConfig()
+-   setYear(): Sets the current and selected year
+-   getMonthName(): Returns the complete name of the month based on the month number, for eg when 02 is passed to the function, February is returned.
+-   getCountries(): For sales agent user sets the countrylist to the ones associated with the sales agent, For Remote sales agent countries list is set to all active countries
+-   openExportForm(): used to toggle open exportForm.
+Export form is only visible to remotes sales user.
+-   closeExportForm(): used to toggle close exportForm.
+Export form is only visible to remotes sales user.
+-   exportFormOutput(): downloads the MSR for all products for selected year and month.
+-   openTargetsModal(): used to toggle viewMoreModal
+-   openMonthModal(): opens viewMoreModal to render reportview component

+### ReportView.vue

+This renders a downloadable list of all consolidated DSR entries

+1. Mixins

+-   helperMixins
+-   defaultCRUDMixin

+2. Methods

+-   getData()
+-   downloadReport(): Downloads the reportfor selected MSR Entry

+3. Props

+-   monthInfo: This is the info for the selected month. based on which get call is made

+## representing-partner

+This section is visible to all the users.
+Sales Team member and remote sales team member can only view the data.
+Admin/ Management can add/edit/disable these partners.

+### index.vue

+This component is where the partner companies are listed with the info of their proprietors information.

+1. Component

+-   representing-partner/PartnerEmployees.vue

+2. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin
+-   helperMixin

+3. Methods

+-   getData(), formOutput(), getEditRowObject(), advanceSearch(),setSearchConfig()
+-   disablePartner(): Same as disableEntry()
+-   openEmployeeModal(): Opens viewmore modal and sets the selected partner information

+### PartnerEmployees.vue

+This component is where the partner companies employees are listed based on the country that they belong to.

+2. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin
+-   helperMixin

+3. Methods

+-   getData(), formOutput(), getEditRowObject(), advanceSearch(),setSearchConfig(), setInputConfig()
+-   deleteEmployee(): Same as deleteEntry()

+## daily-sales-report

+Daily sales report section is accessible to all the users in system where my DSR section is only visible to sales and remote sales agent.
+My DSR Consists of all the sales report made by the user that is logged in.
+All DSR consists of DSR made by all the system users.

+### index.vue

+This File Creates the tab structure and passes data to the component in the tab accordingly.

+1. Component

+-   daily-sales-report/reportsList.vue

+1. Mixins

+-   defaultCRUDMixin
+-   commonAPICallsMixin

+2. Methods

+-   getSalesCallList(): Basic fetch call to get all Sales call made by the logged in user this is the passed to setConfig.
+As the list of sales call is required to make a DSR.
+-   setConfig(): Sets Tab config for the DSR section.
+This tab config consists of the props data, input config, search config that needs to be passed to reportsList.vue Component.

+### reportsList.vue

+This component gets rendedred as TAB item.
+When this component gets rendered as 'My DSR' it fetches data for for the specific logged in User.
+While when rendered as 'ALL DSR' fetches data for all the user.
+Header Needs to be set for the columns that need to be visible

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   helperMixin
+-   searchMixin
+-   datePickerMixin

+2. Computed

+-   dateRangeText: Joins the selected date with ' ~ '

+3. Methods

+-   getData(), advanceSearch(), formOutput(), getEditRowObject()
+-   canUserEdit(): Checks if the DSR Entry fits into the Edit period.
+The current Edit period is two months in the past and 1 month in future.
+For example if the current month is February, the call date can be from December of previous year to March.
+-   deleteCall() - Same as deleteEntry()

+4. Props

+-   name: This is passed to the form component and is the name displayed on the top of the form
+-   type: receives 'my_dsr' or 'all_dsr' to render different elements.
+-   placeholder: This is placeholder for the search input
+-   inputConfig: Config to set the form
+-   searchConfig: Config to set the advance search